Ising formulations of many NP problems: Covering and Packing Problems

 \subsection{Satisfiability}

-Satisfiability is one of the most famous NP-complete problems.
+Satisfiability is one of the most famous NP-complete problems \cite{karp}.
 Every satisfiability problem can be written as a so-called 3SAT problem in conjunctive normal form (and this algorithm takes only polynomial steps/time) and so we will focus for simplicity on this case.
-In this case, we ask whether can take on the value of true -- i.e., every $C_i$ for $1\le i\le N$ is true, where the form of each $C_i$ is: Here $y_{i_1}$, $y_{i_2}$ and $y_{i_3}$ are selected from another set of Boolean variables: $x_1,\ldots, x_N, \overline{x}_1,\ldots, \overline{x}_N$.
+In this case, we ask whether can take on the value of true -- i.e., every $C_i$ for $1\le i\le m$ is true, where the form of each $C_i$ is: Here $y_{i_1}$, $y_{i_2}$ and $y_{i_3}$ are selected from another set of Boolean variables: $x_1,\ldots, x_N, \overline{x}_1,\ldots, \overline{x}_N$.
+This is a very brief description of satisfiability; physicists who are unfamiliar with this problem should read appropriate chapters of \cite{mezard}.

-There is a well-known reduction of 3SAT to the set packing problem \cite{choi2010} which we reproduce here, for completeness.
-Consider solving the set packing problem on the following graph $G$ with $3m$ nodes, which we construct as follows.
+There is a well-known reduction of 3SAT to MIS \cite{choi2010} which we reproduce here, for completeness.
+Consider solving the set packing problem on a graph $G$ with $3m$ nodes, which we construct as follows.
 For each clause $C_i$, we add 3 nodes to the graph, and connect each node to the other 3.
-After this step, if there is a $y_1$ and $y_2$ such that $y_1=x_j$ and $y_2=\overline{x}_j$, then we also add an edge between these two nodes.
-Solving the set packing problem on this $G$, and asking whether the solution has exactly $m$ nodes, is equivalent to solving the 3SAT problem.
+After this step, if there is a $y_1$ and $y_2$ such that $y_1=\overline{y}_2$, then we also add an edge between these two nodes.
+Solving MIS on this graph, and asking whether the solution has exactly $m$ nodes, is equivalent to solving the 3SAT problem.
 This can be seen as follows: if a solution to the 3SAT problem exists, only one element of each clause needs to be true -- if more are true, that is also acceptable, but we must have that one is true, so let us choose to color the vertex corresponding to the variable which is true.
 However, we may also not choose to have both $x_1$ be true and $\overline{x}_1$ be true, so we are required to connect all such points with an edge.
+Since the graph is made up of $m$ connected triangles, the only way to color $m$ vertices if each vertex is in a distinct triangle, so there must be an element of each clause $C_i$ which is true.